 Pay is another distinguishing factor for many of you.
 In tech consulting, your starting salary will be 15-20% less at the start than at a strategy firm.
-However, this really deviates over a career, as tech consulting salaries only grow at 5-10%/year, as opposed to 15-20% in strategy.
+However, this really deviates over a career, as tech consulting salaries only grow at 5-10% at every promotion point, as opposed to 15-20% in strategy.

 Our aim is by no means to put down tech consulting (we help hundreds of clients/year land offers in the space!).
 However, there are very real differences in the work, and if you know you’d like to be in the strategy world one day, these are important distinctions to know now.

 Looking for individualized career path guidance?
 Want to transition from tech consulting to strategy?
-Schedule a 1 Hour Coaching Session with a MBB coach today!
+Schedule a coaching session with an MBB coach today!